Haervwe/open-webui-tools/README.md

 ### Description

 Control your Mopidy music server to play songs from the local library or YouTube, manage playlists, and handle various music commands.
+This pipe provides an intuitive interface for music playback, search, and playlist management through natural language commands.

 ### Configuration

 - `model`: The model ID from your LLM provider
 - `mopidy_url`: URL for the Mopidy JSON-RPC API endpoint (default: `http://localhost:6680/mopidy/rpc`)
-- `youtube_api_key`: YouTube Data API key for search
+- `youtube_api_key`: YouTube Data API key for search functionality
 - `temperature`: Model temperature (default: 0.7)
 - `max_search_results`: Maximum number of search results to return (default: 5)
-- `use_iris`: Toggle to use Iris interface or custom HTML UI (default: True)
 - `system_prompt`: System prompt for request analysis

 ### Usage